 Examples of our work in this area include:

 We have partnered with Pew’s Public Safety Performance Project (PSPP) since 2009 to help states advance fiscally sound, data-driven policies and practices in sentencing and corrections that protect public safety, hold offenders accountable, and control corrections costs.
-Our team has had a significant role in the adoption of comprehensive reforms in the adult criminal justice system in numerous states, including Kentucky, Georgia, South Dakota, Utah, South Carolina, Mississippi, and Alaska.
+Our team has had a significant role in the adoption of comprehensive reforms in the adult criminal justice system in numerous states, including Nevada, Kentucky, Georgia, South Dakota, Utah, South Carolina, Mississippi, and Alaska.
 The reforms in each state have all included significant changes to criminal sentencing policy.

 Following passage of legislation, we provide several years of implementation technical assistance, funded by the Bureau of Justice Assistance.
 Our current implementation sites include Mississippi, Utah, Alaska and Maryland.